huaminghuangtw/Evergreen-Notes/Permanent-Notes/busyness.md

 > _“Busyness is no different from laziness when it doesn’t lead you to accomplish anything.” ― [@baileyProductivityProjectAccomplishing2016]_

+> _“I’m about to make a wild, extreme and severe relationship rule: the word busy is a load of crap and is most often used by assholes.
+The word “busy” is the relationship Weapon of Mass Destruction.
+Remember: men are never too busy to get what they want.” — Greg Behrendt, [He's Just Not That Into You: The No-Excuses Truth to Understanding Guys](https://www.goodreads.com/work/quotes/822184)_

 ---

 # Perpetual Busyness: We’re in the midst of a global busyness crisis